 Only a few weeks after our return, we found a used 13 foot Prolite Mini in perfect condition.

 Our KIA served us well over many years and reached the end of its low-maintenance life.
 We didn't want to spent any money to fix the car.
-The pickup truck died many months ago and new wheels was our top priority.
+The Dodge Dakota shared the same fate a few months ago and new wheels was our top priority.
 We were looking at Dodge Ram in our dealership and walked out with a Jeep Sahara Unlimited, hmm!
 The previous owner was a real estate agent.
-No modifications and no off-roading done.
+No modifications and no off-roading.
 Didn't take long until we made some Upgrades and planned our first trip.